Dudukun/alx-higher_level_programming/0x0D-SQL_introduction/README.md

- Write a script that lists all the tables of a database in your MySQL server.
+Write a script that creates a table second_table in the database hbtn_0c_0 in your MySQL server and add multiples rows.